HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Did you know?

-According to Birdeye, listing your business in directories not only improves your local visibility but also significantly boosts your SEO by creating valuable backlinks and citations that Google uses to verify your business’s legitimacy.
+According to Birdeye, listing your business in directories improves your local visibility and boosts your SEO by creating valuable backlinks and citations that Google uses to verify your business’s legitimacy.

-These attributes not only help potential customers determine if your business meets their specific needs but also help Google match your business to relevant searches like “wheelchair accessible restaurants near me.”
+These attributes help potential customers decide if your business meets their needs, and they help Google match your business to relevant searches like “wheelchair accessible restaurants near me.”

 Attributes are specific features of your business that can appear as icons or text in your listing.
 These might include “Women-owned,” “Wheelchair accessible,” “Outdoor seating,” or “Free Wi-Fi,” depending on your business type.

-Avoid keyword stuffing—Google’s algorithms are sophisticated enough to recognize and potentially penalize this practice.
-Instead, write for human readers while naturally incorporating relevant search terms.
+Avoid keyword stuffing.
+Google’s algorithms are good enough to spot it and may penalize the practice.
+Write for human readers while naturally including relevant search terms.

-Your business description provides 750 characters to explain what makes your business unique.
-This is valuable real estate for including relevant keywords naturally.
+Your business description gives you 750 characters to explain what makes your business unique.
+This is valuable space for including relevant keywords naturally.
 Focus on:

 • Products or services you specialize in